 Students teach and learn from their peers a lot in split classes.

-There are also some difficulties with having a mixed level French class.
+There are also some difficulties with having a split class French.

 Madame, j’ai fini !

 Part of the class has finished the activity and is ready to move on.
 Other students are working well on their own, but are moving more slowly.
 Another group of students doesn’t understand the activity and needs more help.